 If you are ordering one of the more expensive lenses and want to find a coupon code to help save you some money, take a look at our review of Lens.com to find the latest coupon codes available.

-If you have used special effects contact lenses before and have pictures I would love to see them, share it to @EyeHealthHQ.
+If you have used special effects contact lenses before and have pictures I would love to see them, share it with @EyeHealthHQ.
 As Always thank you for stopping by Eye Health HQ, if you enjoyed the article don’t forget to share it through your favorite social media channels.
 Thank you for your support!